makeruniverse/docs/docs/studios/maker-studios.md

-The Maker Studios offer tools and services **to make ideas real** at the intersection of hardware and software.
+Three maker studios are located in House K. Here, we offer tools and services **to make ideas real** at the intersection of hardware and software.

-Here is a list of **maker tools** that are available for all students and researchers.
-Do not hesitate to ask our Maker Team for help. <br />

-## Maker Studio Team
+Our Maker Team is here to help you: <br />

 Head of Maker Studio:
 Electronic Workstation:
 Tools and Materials:
 Project Inquiries:

-## Weekly Services
+???
+"Our Weekly Services"
+    Tuesdays 2:00 PM: Introducing 3D Printing
+    Thursdays 2:00 PM: Introducing Electronics

 ## Printer Workstation